ramadika/NFC-ODP-Report-fe-v0/README.md

 - [Attributed](#attributed)

 ## Introduction
-<b>Pokemon - Web App</b> is an web-based application to catch the Pokemon.
-There is a list of pokemon with their own unique moves that can be caught and then added to the catch list.
+<b>ODP Report - Web App</b> is an web-based application to see the report and mapping of ODP.
+There is a list of ODP with their own customer data that can be reported and then added to the report page.

 ## Features
-* User can see list of Pokemon
+* User can see list data of all ODP
-* User can see all Pokemon that have been caught by him
+* User can see customer data / ODP
-* Showing List of Pokemon's Names and a picture of the Pokemon
+* Displays the ODP mapping across Indonesia
-* User also can see the Owned Total of all Pokemon that have been caught by him inside Pokemon List page
+* User also can see the ODP classification based on the data of all ODP
-* List of Pokemon can be clicked to see Pokemon detail
-* Inside the Pokemon detail page, user can see a picture of the Pokemon with its moves and types
-* There is a button to catch the Pokemon inside the Pokemon detail page
-* If success then user can give the Pokemon a nickname and add that Pokemon to `My Pokemon List’
-* Pokemon that have been caught by user can be seen inside My Pokemon List page
-* Pokemon that is on My Pokemon List also be possible to remove from the list
+* There is information about standby port of all ODP

 ## Release-Web
-**Pokemon - Web App** can be accessed [here](https://ramadika.github.io/Pokemon-App/)
+**ODP Report - Web App** can be accessed [here](https://ramadika.github.io/ODP-Report/)

 ## Requirements
 * [`npm`](https://www.npmjs.com/get-npm)